Krushna-Nanda/University_exam/SECOND_SEMESTER_MCA/03_SE/justreading.md

 Krishna bhai!
 Let’s decode this whole thing—**powerful, simple, and exam-ready**. 💥 You’re asking all the right questions, so let’s go full beast mode on:

+Yes, umbrella activities are tasks that run throughout all stages of the software development process, regardless of which process model is being used.

+For example, if an organization chooses the Waterfall model, it will follow stages like requirements analysis, design, coding, testing, and deployment in sequence.
+But alongside these main stages, umbrella activities like risk management, quality assurance, configuration management, and documentation will continuously run in parallel.

 ---

 ## 🔷 4. **Process Framework** – *“The Skeleton of Software Development”*